You Are Here

-The New Sanctuary Movement (NSM), now called Sanctuary 2014, is a growing movement of faith and immigrant communities doing what Congress and the Administration refuse to do: protect and stand with immigrants facing deportation..
-Members of the NSM pledge to protect immigrant families who face workplace discrimination or unjust deportation.
-Religious leaders, congregations and faith-based organizations of all denominations are welcome to join the Movement.
+The New Sanctuary Movement, now called Sanctuary 2014, is a growing movement of faith and immigrant communities doing what Congress and the Administration refuse to do: protect and stand with immigrants facing deportation.
+Members pledge to protect immigrant families who face workplace discrimination or unjust deportation.
+Unitarian Universalists are joining the many religious leaders, congregations, and faith-based organizations of all denominations who are part of the Movement.

-Ask your congregation to sign the pledge.
+- Sign the Sanctuary pledge as a congregation (click "For Congregations" or scroll down).
+Ask your congregation to sign the pledge to support or offer sanctuary.
 In some congregations the social justice committee has signed, while in others the board signed on, and in others the congregations adopted a resolution.
 Some congregations choose to go through a process of education and dialogue until they are able to reach consensus.

-Please contact the Unitarian Universalist Association (UUA) Director for Congregational Advocacy & Witness (socialjustice [at] uua [dot] org) and let us know if your congregation has signed the pledge.
+Please contact the Unitarian Universalist Association (UUA) at socialjustice [at] uua [dot] org to share if your congregation has signed the pledge.

-- Read about the process through which the Danbury, CT, Unitarian Universalist (UU) Congregation reached consensus in The Road to New Sanctuary.
+- Read about the process through which the Danbury, CT, UU congregation reached consensus in The Road to New Sanctuary

-- Take a look at the UU Church of Long Beach's NSM Pledge.
+- Take a look at the UU Church of Long Beach's Sanctuary Pledge

 - UUA Brief (PDF, 6 pages) on the New Sanctuary Movement